We are blessed with numerous beaches close to Bude, all with their own individual character and we’re sure you will choose your own favourite.

 Sandymouth is reached either by a three mile walk along the cliffs or a five mile drive through the village of Poughill and the hamlet of Stibb.
 There is a National Trust car park, and cafe and the beach is lifeguard patrolled during the main season.
 Another year-round dog-friendly beach.

 Duckpool lies at the end of a three mile stretch of sand (at a spring low tide) and can be reached by a four mile walk along the cliffs from The Beach Haven.
 Dog-friendly all year.
 Alternatively it is a five mile drive, just a short distance on from Sandymouth.
 There is an area for car parking by the beach but it can get full during the main season.
 There is a toilet block but no other facilities and the beach is not lifeguarded.
 Dogs are welcome all year round.

 Bude’s main beach also features the open-air swimming pool.
 Dogs are permitted all year round but must be on a lead between 10am and 6pm from April to September.
 The beach is lifeguard patrolled throughout an extended season.
 There is a wonderful beach cafe, Life’s a Beach, which transforms into a classy bistro at night.
 There are toilets and a large council-operated car park but it can get full in the summer.

 Widemouth is a large beach divided in two, the northern end being known as the main Widemouth beach and the southern end called Black Rock.
-The main beach is a dog-ban beach between April and September but dogs are welcome the rest of the year.
+The main beach is a Blue Flag beach which means there is a dog-ban beach between April and the end of September but dogs are welcome the rest of the year.
 There is a large council operated car park and the beach is lifeguarded for an extended season.
 Widemouth Cafe is situated in the car park along with a toilet block with outside showers and just across the road, the popular Trelawny Tea Room also provides surf hire.

 Black Rock Beach